Bramble Cay melomys: Commentary on extinction

+Possible survival

+The authors of the 2016 DEHP report cautioned that their conclusion of extinction was based solely on observations of Bramble Cay and that it was possible the Bramble Cay melomys had survived elsewhere in the Torres Strait or on the New Guinea mainland.
+The 1924 description of the species by Thomas suggested a specimen from Sassie Island resembled the Bramble Cay melomys, but this has been discounted due to the relative distance from Bramble Cay.
+Survival on the New Guinea mainland was considered more plausible, with some anecdotal evidence of melomys observed rafting on oceanic debris, but no direct evidence had been observed of a population outside of Bramble Cay.
+The report concluded that "a possibility exists that the Bramble Cay melomys occurs in the Fly River delta area of southern New Guinea and so, until this area is adequately surveyed, it may be premature to formally declare the species extinct".

 In popular culture

 First Dog on the Moon published a cartoon tribute to the Bramble Cay melomys, entitled "A moment of silence for the Bramble Cay melomys, another victim of climate change", on 20 February 2019, and another to remember the anniversary of its extinction.

 In August 2021, a group of artists from Erub Island created a series of works called Maizab Kaur Mukeis (the Meriam Mir name for the Bramble Cay melomys), consisting of sculptures of the animal made with ghost nets.
 The work was inspired by the news of its extinction, with the artists hoping to create awareness of the damage caused by the abandoned fishing nets to marine ecosystems.
 The work was selected as one of four Queensland finalists for the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA).

 Diet

 Little is known of the diet, but it is suggested that melomys rats were primarily herbivorous, feeding on leaves, seeds, fruits and flowers.
 They were scansorial, adapted to climbing rainforest trees to search for food.
 Melomys were important prey items for many rainforest predators, such as sooty owls and pythons.
 The melomys had a varied diet, feeding on plant matter, insects, and possibly bird eggs.
 The ability to survive in a limited habitat with scarce resources showcased the resilience of the Bramble Cay species.